NCommander/dnscatcher/doc/technical_overview.md

 3. The client determines it's IP address relative to the DNSCatcher server.
 If said address is local, it also tries to determine it's external IP address.

-4. The client registers with the server, as either anonymousily, or as registered, or verified user.
+4. The client registers with the server, as either anonymously or as a registered or verified user.
 See below.

 5. The default resolver for the system is tested for it's behavior, and quirks.
 In certain cases, this step may be skipped if the client such as if the client deployed on an anonymization service platform such as Tor Browser.
 If multiple resolvers are available, each is tested.
 In short, the following is checked.